-These harvest controls apply only to the harvester or harvester/dealer of shellstock for the purposes of handling and delivery of shellstock to the original dealer.
+The harvest controls and Vv and Vp State Control Plans and the matrix above apply only to the harvester or harvester/dealer of shellstock for the purposes of handling and delivery of shellstock to the original dealer.

 The harvester must provide harvest records to the original shellfish dealer demonstrating compliance with the applicable time and temperature requirements.
 This record may be in the form of a harvester tag, trip record, or other record deemed appropriate by the Authority.
 The record must include the date and time harvest begins for each lot of shellfish harvested.
+For States that establish and limit harvest times the recording of the time harvest begins may not be necessary.
 The time harvest begins is the time when the first shellstock in a lot is taken from the water or, in the case of intertidal harvest, the time of first exposure.
 Should the harvesting technique used involve re-submerging, the Authority must approve the harvesting technique to assure that the harvest method does not promote post harvest growth of pathogens associated with shellfish.
 The Authority shall not allow re-submerging techniques that promote Vibrio growth.
 It is expected that some harvest vessels will be equipped with refrigeration capabilities to accommodate large volume harvesting.
 Where cooling occurs on a harvest vessel, or prior to delivery to the original dealer, the harvester must provide documentation to the original dealer that the time and temperature requirements established by the Authority have been met.

-To comply with the time to temperature requirements for harvested shellstock (Chapter VIII. @.02 A (1), (2), and (3)), the type of cooling must be capable of achieving the required internal temperature within the time frames required in the State Vibrio Control Plans or 50°F (10°C) within ten (10) hours for all other shellstock (see shellstock storage critical control point Chapter XIII. .01 B. (3) and (4)).
+To comply with the time to temperature requirements for harvested shellstock (Chapter VIII. @.02 A (1), (2), and (3)), the type of cooling must be capable of achieving the required internal temperature within the time frames required in the State Vibrio Control Plans or 50°F (10°C) prior to shipment (see shellstock storage critical control point Chapter XIII. .01 B. (3) and (4)).
 The use of temporary or inadequate cooling is not acceptable.
 Cooling that occurs prior to receipt by the original dealer does not alleviate the dealer requirement to document the time to internal temperature requirements.